XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/main_minibatch.md

 The challenge in mini-batching is **preserving the loss structure**.

   * `MSE` loss is fine; it's node-wise.
   * `RG` penalty is a *global* property of the model (comparing two full-graph forward passes).
 No good with mini-batching.
-Its not simple "data fitting".
   * `GUE` (NLL/MMD) losses are *structured*; they depend on **contiguous spacings** between adjacent zeros (`pred[i+1] - pred[i]`).

 A standard `NeighborLoader` (like for GraphSAGE) *will not work* (it samples random neighbors, breaking ordinal structure).
 So, we partition the graph into **contiguous-ish subgraphs**.